Williams syndrome is a rare disorder that can lead to problems with development.

 Williams syndrome is caused by not having a copy of several genes.
+It may be passed down in families.
 Parents may not have any family history of the condition.
 However, people with Williams syndrome have a 50% chance of passing the disorder on to each of their children.
 It often occurs randomly.

 One of the 25 missing genes is the gene that produces elastin, a protein that allows blood vessels and other tissues in the body to stretch.
 It is likely that missing a copy of this gene results in the narrowing of blood vessels, stretchy skin, and flexible joints seen in this condition.